ihmcrobotics/ihmc-open-robotics-software/ihmc-interfaces/ros2ws/README.md

 - rclpy
 - opencv-python

-In UI, locate the Behavior Panel and click on AI2RDemo.json to load a predefined list of behaviors.
+In the UI, locate the Behavior Panel and click on AI2RDemo.json to load a predefined list of behaviors.
 Then run the module that hosts the reasoning for coordinating the behaviors:
 ```
 $ python3 behaviors_example.py